 A browser cache is a temporary storage area on your computer that saves certain information from the websites you visit, such as images, stylesheets, and JavaScript files.
 The next time you visit the same website, your browser can load the cached versions of these elements instead of downloading them again, improving the website’s loading time.

 Clearing the cache in your browser is a simple process that can help resolve website loading issues or improve the browser’s overall performance.
-This section will teach you the exact steps to clean your browser’s cache quickly and without hassle.
-Be it Opera, Google Chrome, or Microsoft Edge, we have detailed instructions for them.
-Let’s see how you can do this process independently.
+This section will teach you the exact steps to clean your browser’s cache quickly and hassle-free.
+Be it Opera, Google Chrome, or Microsoft Edge, I have detailed instructions for them.
+Let’s see how you can do this process independently:

 Google Chrome

 The process of clearing your cache varies depending on the browser you are using.
-For Google Chrome, it is typically found in the browser settings under the Privacy And Security section.
+For Google Chrome, I found it in the browser settings under the privacy and security section.
+To do so:

-- Move your cursor to the Three vertical dots “⋮” at the top-right edge of the upper panel, just below the X Symbol.
+2. Move your cursor to the three vertical dots “⋮” at the top-right edge of the upper panel, just below the X symbol.

-- You can also choose a Time Range to clear all cache data for a specific range, such as the last hour/week/month.
+6. You can also choose a time range to clear all cache data for a specific range, such as the last hour, week, or month.
 We suggest selecting All Time to ensure all the problematic data is gone.

-- Now, press the blue button at the bottom right edge of the box, Clear Data.
+7. Now, press the blue button Clear Data at the bottom right edge of the box.

 Opera

-- Tick Cached Images And Files and ensure the time range is set to All Time.
+5. Tick Cached images and files and ensure the time range is set to All time.

-- Hit Clear Data to remove the browser’s cache.
+6. Hit Clear data to remove the browser’s cache.

 Clear Data – Image Credits [Emopulse]